Skip to Content

 Step 2: 120 Grit Sandpaper

 After getting your stone into its rough shape, it is time to smooth it out using 120-grit sandpaper.
-After using the 120-grit sandpaper to smooth out the stone, wash it properly.
+Wash it properly after using the 120-grit sandpaper to smooth out the stone.

 Steps 3 And 4: 220 – 300 Grit And 600 – 800 Grit Sandpaper

-The 3rd and 4th step is similar, with the grit of the sandpaper being the only difference.
-Like step 2, you will be smoothing out the stone using sandpaper.
+The 3rd and 4th steps are similar, with the grit of the sandpaper being the only difference.
+Like in step 2, you will smooth out the stone using sandpaper.
 Be sure to use water to help the process and cause minimal damage.

 Step 5: 2000+ Grit Sandpaper

-The last step involving sandpaper requires sandpaper of about 2000 grit or higher.
-Use this sandpaper to smooth the stone and ensure the same texture on all parts of the stone.
+The last step involves sandpaper, which requires about 2000 grit or higher sandpaper.
+Use this sandpaper to smooth the stone and ensure the same texture is present on all parts of the stone.
 Wash your stone once done.

 Step 6: Final Polish

-The final polishing step requires you to use a bit of cerium or tin oxide and either rugged leather or a canvas.
+The final polishing step requires using a bit of cerium or tin oxide and either rugged leather or a canvas.

-First, you will need to wet the leather or canvas and then paste it with some cerium oxide.
+First, wet the leather or canvas and then paste it with cerium oxide.
 Once ready, you can start polishing your stone until it looks as desired.
 This step can take a lot of time.

 TIP: Obsidian is the rock that all rockhounds want to have in their collections.
 But where to find obsidian?
 Find out the answer in the article below: